El Monte, California: History

+Pre-1800s

 The area, beside the San Gabriel River, is part of the homeland of the Tongva people as it has been for thousands of years.
 The Spanish Portolá expedition of missionaries and soldiers passed through the area in 1769–1770.
 Mission San Gabriel Arcángel was the center of colonial activities in the area.
 The site was within the Mexican land grant Rancho La Puente.

-19th Century
+1800s

 The Old Spanish Trail trade route was first established by Antonio Armijo in 1829.
 It passed through El Monte to its terminus at the Mission San Gabriel via what is now Valley Boulevard.
 The trade was woolen and other products from New Mexico for California horses and mules.

 Using the Old Spanish Trail route at the end of 1841, a group of travelers and settlers, now referred to as the Workman-Rowland Party, arrived in the Pueblo of Los Angeles and this area in Alta California from Santa Fe de Nuevo México.
 Rowland and Workman became grantees of the Rancho La Puente in 1845.

 The Old Spanish Trail from Santa Fe was continued east via the Santa Fe Trail trade route, established in 1821 as a trail and wagon road connecting Kansas City in Missouri Territory to Santa Fe, still within México.

 From 1847, the Santa Fe Trail was also connected westward through the Southern Emigrant Trail, and in 1848 by the Mormon Road from Utah, passing by the El Monte area, to the Pueblo of Los Angeles.
 Immigrant settlement began in 1848, El Monte was a stopping place for the American immigrants going to the gold fields during the California Gold Rush.
-The first permanent residents arrived in El Monte around 1849-1850 mostly from Texas, Arkansas and Missouri, during a time when thousands migrated to California in search of gold.
+The first permanent residents arrived in El Monte around 1849–1850 mostly from Texas, Arkansas and Missouri, during a time when thousands migrated to California in search of gold.
 The first settlers with families were Nicholas Schmidt, Ira W. Thompson, G. and F. Cuddeback, J. Corbin, and J. Sheldon.

 These migrants ventured upon the bounty of fruitful, rich land along the San Gabriel River and began to build homesteads there.
 The farmers were very pleased at the increasing success of El Monte's agricultural community, and it steadily grew over the years.